Corporate Governance Report [1.09 MB : PDF]

 (1)Board of Directors

-The Board of Directors exercises strong management monitoring with a high degree of transparency through the nomination of Directors, Audit and Supervisory Board Members and Executive Officers, decision of director remuneration, and important decision-making.
+The Board of Directors exercises strong management monitoring with a high degree of transparency through the nomination of Directors, Audit and Supervisory Board Members and Executive Officers, decision of officer remuneration, and important decision-making.

 ①The Board separates the management monitoring and business execution functions.
 The Board Chair is nominated from among Directors who do not concurrently serve as Outside Officer.